-The Degree Progression and Completion policy requires double majors and concurrent degrees be completed within no more than two additional semesters (10 semesters total) from a student's original projected graduation date or within the ECHS thresholds for double majors or concurrent degrees.
-The excess thresholds for the double major and concurrent degrees are based on the threshold for the first major or degree plus 30 hours.
+The Degree Progression and Completion policy requires that double majors and concurrent degrees be completed within no more than two additional semesters (10 semesters total) from a student's original projected graduation date or within the Excess Credit Hours (ECHs) thresholds for double majors or concurrent degrees.
+The ECHs thresholds for the double major and concurrent degrees are based on the threshold for the first major or degree plus 30 hours.
 Students approved for double majors or concurrent degrees will be charged the Excess Hours Surcharge required by the State at the threshold of the completed major if they do not complete the second major or degree.

 PLEASE NOTE: Effective fall 2016, students are no longer able to pursue a double major between different degree programs (i.e. double majoring in B.A. and B.S. degree programs) if they are not able to complete the degree within 132 credit hours.
 Students interested in pursuing majors across different degree programs are encouraged to consider the Concurrent Degrees Application.